Soybeans are also called ‘vegetarian meat’ as they have high quality protein.

 Besides high protein content, hemp seeds also offer omega-3 and omega-6 fatty acids.
 They also contain magnesium, zinc, and vitamin E.

-Besides high protein content, they also offer omega-3 and omega-6 fatty acids.
-They also contain magnesium, zinc, and vitamin E. And they are gluten-free making them apt for people with gluten-intolerance.
+Besides high protein content, they also offer omega-3 and omega-6 fatty acids in an ideal 3:1 ratio, which is considered optimal for human health.
+They also contain magnesium, zinc, and vitamin E. And they are gluten-free, making them apt for people with gluten intolerance or celiac disease.

 Health Benefits of Hemp Seeds